 The group of five Algerians left to Sturlic from Velika Kladusa and crossed into Croatia in the early morning hours of July 5th.
 Over the next thirteen days, the group walked through the Croatian interior and entered into Slovenia.
-On July 17th, with dwindling supplies and rations, the group continued until they neared the village of Kozina (SLO) , approximately five kilometers away from Slovenia’s border with Italy.
+On July 17th, with dwindling supplies and rations, the group continued until they neared the village of Kozina (SLO) , approximately three kilometers away from Slovenia’s border with Italy.

 Exhausted, the group made the decision to seek help by approaching a local Slovenian man for food.

 “And he tell, ‘Come come, no problem,’ Give me food, give me two tomatoes and bread and milk, and then we go, no problem.
 When we go to jungle, we are in this way, like this, when we go to jungle, police come.
 Two, two cars, and we are tired, I can’t drink you know, one here and one like this here, you know.